-Oh yes!
-That’s what makes it ideal for meal prep.
-You can freeze this curry for up to 3 months (although I normally try to consume my frozen meals within one month, as I find they keep more flavor).
-You can also store it in the fridge for up to 3-4 days.
+Yes, this curry is perfect for freezing.
+You can store it in an airtight container for up to 3 months (although I usually try to consume my frozen meals within one month, as I find they keep more flavor).
+You can also store it in the fridge for 3-4 days.

 Yep, this curry is naturally vegan, vegetarian, gluten-free, dairy-free, and nut-free!